ScuderiaSegfault/blog/_drafts/t2v_module.md

 We drew inspiration from the starting lights used in a slightly larger racing series (about 10 times larger) when designing the starting lights.
 They feature IR senders, as well as five lamps on each side of the starting line to indicate the starting process to humans.
-As mentioned before, the transmission of the IR NEC frame will start and will finish when the starting lights indicate the start of the race.
+As mentioned before, the transmission of the IR NEC frame will finish when the starting lights indicate the start of the race.

 We propose the following sequence for the starting lights:

 1. All lights start dark.
-2. The first light shows red, IR NEC `Ready` is sent.
+2. The first light shows red, IR NEC `START_READY` is sent.
 3. Each second, another light turns red until all lights are red.
-4. IR NEC `Set` is sent.
+4. IR NEC `START_SET` is sent.
-5. After another second, all lights turn green, IR NEC `Ready` is sent.
+5. After another second, all lights turn green, IR NEC `START_GO` is sent.

-If the race directors need to abort the start, the lights will flash orange slowly, and IR NEC `Start Abort` is sent.
-To indicate a faulty start, the lights will flash red, and an IR NEC `Stop` is sent.
+If the race directors need to abort the start, the lights will flash yellow slowly, and IR NEC `START_ABORT` is sent.
+To indicate a faulty start, the lights will flash red, and an IR NEC `STOP` is sent.

-## Specialized Sender: Use Reference Receiver with PCB

-The PCB for the Reference Sender features the option to connect an infrared LED.
-This connector connects to the same pins used on the Reference Sender and allows the reuse of the Reference Receiver's hardware as a sender for testing.